Reitumetse24/work-readiness-training/README.md

 I have submitted my CV as part of the assessment via:
 - ✅ Uploaded to GitHub Repository
-- ✅ Sent via email to [Instructor’s Email or Submission Platform]
+- ✅ Sent an email to networxgroup

 <p float="left">
 <img src="./cv-submission.jpeg" alt="cv-submission" width="200"/>